ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 Spring Retry provides declarative retry support for Spring applications.
 A subset of the project includes the ability to implement circuit breaker functionality.
 Spring Retry provides a circuit breaker implementation via a combination of it’s CircuitBreakerRetryPolicy and a stateful retry.
 All circuit breakers created using Spring Retry will be created using the CircuitBreakerRetryPolicy and a DefaultRetryState.
-Both of these classes can be configured using SpringRetryConfigBuilder.
+Both of these classes can be configured using 'SpringRetryConfigBuilder'.
-To provide a default configuration for all of your circuit breakers create a Customize bean that is passed a SpringRetryCircuitBreakerFactory.
+To provide a default configuration for all of your circuit breakers create a 'Customize'  bean that is passed a 'SpringRetryCircuitBreakerFactory'.
-The configureDefault method can be used to provide a default configuration.
+The 'configure Default' method can be used to provide a default configuration.

 ```